Predaotor/AI-Trading-Platform-/README.md

 This project is licensed under the MIT License.

+## ⚠️ Important Disclaimer

+**Please read the [DISCLAIMER.md](DISCLAIMER.md) file before using this software.**

+This project is for educational and demonstration purposes only.
+Cryptocurrency trading involves substantial risk of loss and is not suitable for all investors.
+This software does not constitute financial advice.

 ## 🆘 Support

 For support, please open an issue in the repository or contact the development team.